oxford man sentenced to eight years in prison for illegal gun possession

 In addition to the prison term, White was ordered to pay a $1,500 fine, a $100 special assessment, and was ordered to complete three years of supervised release.

-This case has been investigated by the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), and the Darby Township Police Department.
-It is being prosecuted by Assistant United States Attorney Thomas M. Zaleski.
+The case was investigated by the Bureau of Alcohol, Tobacco, Firearms, and Explosives and the Pennsylvania State Police.
+It was prosecuted by Assistant United States Attorney Robert J. Livermore.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA

 Suite 1250, 615 Chestnut Street, Philadelphia, PA 19106

 PATTY HARTMAN, Media Contact, 215-861-8525